 The release of Missouri’s Annual Performance Report and Missouri Assessment Program scores are intended to give the public a look at how our state’s public schools are performing.
 Take the following, for example:

-The achievement gap between African-American and white Students, low-income and non-low-income students, and Hispanic and white students in Missouri is alarming.
-Without real, systemic policy change, the achievement gap between each of these groups will continue to grow wider.
+Without real, systemic policy change, the achievement gap between these groups will likely continue to grow wider.